fullviewdev/fullview-sdk-ios/README.md

 ## Usage

-Add `import FullviewSDK` and then use the static methods in **FullviewCore** to configure and start the SDK.
+Add `import FullviewSDK` and then use the methods in **FullviewCore** to configure and start the SDK.

 A minimal implementation looks like the following: